KrishnaPrasad2606/M1_Stone_paper_scissors_Game/1_Reqirements/Readme.md

 *If players choose the same weapon, neither win and the game is played again

+# SWOT Analysis.
+Success
+-Has a quick response feels like playing with another human.

+Weakness
+-
 # 4W and 1H
 Who
 -One can be used as a fun game it can be upgraded to have more features.